techmatt101/photo-home-panel/README.md

 The built application will be in the `dist` directory, ready to be deployed to any static hosting service.

+### Continuous Integration

+This project uses GitHub Actions for continuous integration:

+- Automated builds are triggered on pushes to main/master branches and pull requests
+- The workflow builds the application and stores the `dist` directory as an artifact
+- Build artifacts are available for download from the GitHub Actions workflow run page
+- Artifacts are retained for 7 days

+You can also manually trigger a build from the Actions tab in the GitHub repository.

 ## Usage

 ### Basic Usage